El3517/Personal-Text-Analyzer/text-analyzer/README.md

 Expected Output: 3

-Test : "It should count the number of uppercased letters in a word,sentence or paragraph" const upperCase: My NAME Is Caleb"
+Test : "It should count the number of uppercased letters in a word,sentence or paragraph" const upperCase: "My NAME Is Caleb"
 Code: upperCaseCounter(uppercase);
 Expected Output : 7

+Test : "it should count the number of lower cased letters in a word,sentence or paragraph" const lowerCase : "my name is caleb"
+Code: lowerCaseCounter(lowerCase);
+Expected Output: 12

+Test : "it should count the number of digits in a sentence" const digits : "I am 18"
+Code: digitsCounter(digits);
+Expected Output: 2